Learn To Fly

 Starting with an introductory lesson is the perfect way to see if you are ready to begin your flight training.
 A discovery flight is a quick introductory lesson where you will fly with a certified flight instructor and even get to control the aircraft.
 It is a great way to see if you’ll be comfortable in a small aircraft before making a large commitment.
 Contact Purdue Aviation, our flight training provider, to book your discovery flight today.

-Purdue Pilots does not offer our own set of instructors.
+• Purdue Pilots does not offer our own set of instructors.
 Instead, we have a partnership with Purdue Aviation LLC, a flight school, which is home to some of the best flight instructors in Indiana.
 You’ll typically fly with one instructor throughout your training, and you have the flexibility to find an instructor whose personality and schedule works best for you.
+Purdue Aviation will assist in the initial connection with a CFI.

 Although you can take flight instruction at any age, the minimum age to solo is 16 and the minimum age to obtain your license is 17.